poojamankani/CS525-Advanced-Database-Organisation/README.md

   c.
 The code uses LRU strategy and finds the 3rd least recently used page from the buffer
   d.
 Once the page is recognized, in case the page has fixcount is greater than zero the next least recently used page is replaced with the new page in the buffer.

-# Record Manager: Implement a simple record manager that allows navigation through records, and inserting and deleting records.
+# Record Manager:
+Implement a simple record manager that allows navigation through records, and inserting and deleting records.
 The below additional points were also implemented:
-# Check primary key constraints:
+# Primary key constraints:
   a.
 Implemented the record manager with primary key constraints.
   b.
 Created a key with one of the columns for e.g. "a"
   c.
 While trying to insert records in the table with same values in "a" the value in the column will be incremented such that duplicate records will not be inserted in the table.